emwap/stream-paper/paper.md

 cyclic buffer implementation.
 The workhorse in this implementation is `pBuf` which conceptually rotates the buffer one step and adds the latest element.
 It is achieved by shifting the values between registers.
-As we will see in the [Evaluation] section, this version is very fast.
+This version is fast as we will see in the [Evaluation] section below.

 # Evaluation